What is Commercial Cleaning and Where Do You Start?

 Why specialist cleaners are needed

 Many industries need specialist cleaners.
-These are the most common reasons why:
+These are the most common reasons:

 Hazardous materials can be anything from used needles in a doctor’s office to nuclear waste at a power plant.
-It’s important that industries and premises that frequently deal with hazardous materials have their own cleaning and hygiene protocols that are followed by highly trained commercial cleaners.
-This keeps everybody safe, and ensures the proper disposal of any biohazards or other dangerous substances.
+Industries that frequently deal with hazardous materials need their own cleaning and hygiene protocols, followed by highly trained commercial cleaners.
+This keeps everybody safe and ensures the proper disposal of any biohazards or other dangerous substances.

-Food processing plants, kitchens, and medical facilities, are just a few commercial settings that are governed by specific hygiene regulations.
-In order to protect the workers inside those locations, and the general public who enter them or come into contact with their products, it’s important these premises are cleaned by specialists who understand the regulations they need to follow.
-This may include using specific cleaning solutions, or following exacting protocols at all times.
+Food processing plants, kitchens, and medical facilities are just a few commercial settings governed by specific hygiene regulations.
+To protect the workers inside and the public who enter or use their products, these premises need to be cleaned by specialists who understand the regulations — which may mean using specific solutions or following exacting protocols at all times.

-Commercial cleaning sometimes calls for stronger cleaning solutions.
-Most domestic homes don’t use anything stronger than 6 percent bleach, but commercial or industrial cleaners can be much stronger.
-These cleaners usually require diluting using exacting measurements in order to be safe to use, so training is required to ensure safety at all times.
+Commercial cleaning sometimes calls for stronger solutions.
+Most homes don’t use anything stronger than 6 percent bleach, but commercial or industrial cleaners can be far stronger.
+These usually require precise dilution to be used safely, so training is essential.

-At home, the largest cleaning appliance you use is probably a vacuum cleaner.
-This is rarely the case in commercial settings, where floor scrubbers, carpet extractors, steam cleaning systems, and industry-specific tools and equipment are common.
-These machines are expensive to purchase and repair, so training in how to use them is essential to prevent unintended damage to either the machine or the property being cleaned.
+At home, the largest cleaning appliance you use is probably a vacuum.
+In commercial settings, floor scrubbers, carpet extractors, steam-cleaning systems, and industry-specific equipment are common.
+These machines are expensive to buy and repair, so training in their use is essential to avoid damaging the machine or the property.

-Even businesses that are not regulated by specific cleaning and hygiene standards might still choose to employ commercial cleaners in order to boost their reputation.
-Working in a clean, fresh environment makes for a more pleasant experience and can keep staff and visitors healthier as well as happier.
+Even businesses not bound by specific hygiene standards may still hire commercial cleaners to boost their reputation.
+A clean, fresh environment makes for a more pleasant experience and keeps staff and visitors healthier and happier.

 Commercial office and business cleaning services

-The commercial cleaning most similar to domestic cleaning is that of offices and small businesses.
-Often these workplaces closely resemble domestic homes in materials and furniture used, meaning the cleaning methods for both are usually the same.
-An office kitchen is no different from a domestic kitchen, and office carpet might be harder wearing than the carpet you have at home, but it’s functionally the same thing.
+The commercial cleaning most similar to domestic cleaning is office and small-business cleaning.
+These workplaces often resemble homes in their materials and furniture, so the cleaning methods are usually the same.
+An office kitchen is no different from a domestic one, and office carpet might be more hard-wearing than yours at home, but it’s functionally the same thing.

-Commercial office cleaning services include larger cleaning tasks that are performed periodically throughout the year, rather than day to day cleaning.
-Washing carpets, cleaning and sanitizing workstations and desktops, steam cleaning furniture, and disinfecting kitchens and bathrooms, are common commercial cleaning tasks undertaken in office settings.
-Offices also hire commercial cleaners following renovations, or before and after moving premises, to minimize disruption to the workplace.
+Commercial office cleaning tends to involve larger tasks performed periodically rather than daily — washing carpets, cleaning and sanitizing workstations and desktops, steam cleaning furniture, and disinfecting kitchens and bathrooms.
+Offices also hire commercial cleaners after renovations, or before and after moving premises, to minimize disruption.

-• Commercial building cleaning may involve specialist cleaning measures depending on the building usage.
+• Commercial building cleaning may involve specialist measures depending on the building’s use.

-• Commercial floor cleaning uses heavy duty equipment to compensate for the additional wear and tear in public spaces.
+• Commercial floor cleaning uses heavy-duty equipment to handle the extra wear and tear in public spaces.

 What is Commercial Cleaning and Where Do You Start?